 There are a number of community clinics that provide the blood test (phlebotomy) service for us.
 The nearest clinic for most of our patients is at Garston, but a full list of clinics along with opening times can be found here.
 Results for blood tests vary from being back the next day, to taking at least three weeks, depending on their complexity and how often the lab processes that test.
 For example a full blood count will be processed the same day it is received by the lab, and the result sent across to us electronically the next day, whereas less frequently analysed tests such as for coeliac antibodies or vitamin D are processed as a batch once every few weeks by the lab, so take much longer for the result to come back.
 There is no need to ring for your results, if any of the results require action, we will contact you.
 If you like to know your results anyway, then the easiest way to do this is to register for online access and use an app.

 X-rays and some ultrasound scans can be done locally at the South Liverpool Treatment Centre (Garston), or the York Centre (Smithdown Road behind Asda), in addition to the Royal Liverpool and Broadgreen hospitals.
 The doctor will usually make an electronic request for the test during your consultation.
-For X-rays Garston asks that you ring first to make an appointment, but for the others you can simply turn up.
+For X-rays you can simply present yourself at the radiology (X-ray) desk of the requested venue and they should be expecting you.
 Although the images are captured digitally whilst you are there, they then need to be examined by someone qualified to interpret them, usually a radiology doctor.
-We usually say to leave at least a week for the report to come through.
+It takes about a week for the report to come through.
 Your GP will not get to see the actual radiograph (image).
-Ultrasound scans are also requested electronially, but they will contact you to make an appointment.
+Ultrasound scans are also requested electronically, but they will contact you to make an appointment.
 For some female ultrasound scans you may be asked to go to the Liverpool Women's Hospital.
 If you have been sent for an ultrasound scan, we will usually want to see you back for a review, and it is suggested that when you have had your scan, book an appointment with the doctor that sent you for it a week or two afterwards by which time the result should be available.

 A heart tracing can be done the same day at the Royal Liverpool's drop-in service, or routinely at Garston or Old Swan.
-Often they will give you a copy of the heart tracing to take away and hand in to the practice.
-However, all heart tracings are also sent to the Liverpool Heart and Chest Hospital to be examined by a Consultant Cardiologist, who will pick up any subtle signs which might not be picked up by a non-specialist.
+Often they will give you a copy of the heart tracing to take away and hand in to the practice, but even if they do not, the result will be available digitally and usually reviewed within a day or two.
+Additionally all heart tracings are reviewed by a cardiac physiologist or Consultant Cardiologist, who will pick up any subtle signs which might not be picked up by a non-specialist.
 Sometimes the doctor will want you to wear a monitor for a 24 hour period, for which you will have to attend on two consecutive days (first day to get fitted, second day to return the device) and these are usually fitted at the Royal, although you could also go Aintree or Whiston.

 This can be done at Garston and you will attend on two consecutive days (first day to get fitted, second to return the device.)
 The data is then analysed and a report sent through to us in the post.
 The doctor will send a request to Garston and they will contact you arrange an appointment.
 The report can take a few weeks to come through.
 Usually the doctor will want you to come back for review, so once you have a date for the test, please come back for a follow-up appointment 2-3 weeks after that with the doctor who sent you for it.